 Choosing your domain is undoubtedly one of the more fun parts of building a website, but it does add costs to the process.
 First, you have to buy your domain name (prices can vary wildly, from $5 to $5,000), and then you have to pay to renew it (typically $10-$20 per year).

 Finding web hosting

 Web hosting starts to get into the less exciting side of building a website.
-Web hosting is what makes your website available to the rest of the world.
+Web hosting is what makes your site available to the rest of the world.
 It takes that group of files on your computer and puts them on the internet for other people to find.

 You can technically host your website; all you need is a computer with an internet connection.
 However, you are likely vastly unequipped to handle this responsibility.
 Your computer would need to be on 24/7/365 without fail and capable of managing people from around the world visiting your website.